MintMCP

 • Fastest deployment: One-click STDIO-to-production in minutes

-• Role-based tool access: Virtual MCP Architecture for principle of least privilege
+• Role-based tool access: Virtual MCP Bundles for principle of least privilege

-• Coding agent oversight: LLM Proxy for Cursor, Claude Code monitoring
+• Coding agent oversight: Agent Monitor for Cursor and Claude Code monitoring

-• Security review support: SOC 2 Type II attestation with complete audit trails
+• Security review support: SOC 2 Type II audited controls, complete audit trails, and compliance documentation through the Trust Center

 • Protocol translation: Connect legacy REST, SOAP, and database systems to MCP